josh-idyl-test1/quickstart/README.md

-## Uffizzi Starter App - Establish an On-demand Uffizzi Environment in 2 steps
+## Uffizzi Quickstart Example App - Establish A Uffizzi Preview Environment in 3 steps
 =========

 ## 1. Fork this Repo
-## 2. Enable GH workflows in your Repository
+## 2. Enable GHA workflows in your Repository
-## 2. Open a PR of `double-dogs` branch against `main` in your fork
+## 2. Open a PR of `try-uffizzi` branch against `main` in your fork

+That's it!

-The PR will trigger a series of [jobs](https://github.com/UffizziCloud/uffizzi-2-step-starter-app/blob/main/.github/workflows/uffizzi-environment.yml) with Uffizzi Github Action's re-useable [workflow](https://github.com/marketplace/actions/create-preview-environment) being utilized to create an on-demand environment for this example micro-services application.
+The PR will trigger a series of [jobs](https://github.com/UffizziCloud/quickstart/blob/main/.github/workflows/uffizzi-environment.yml) with Uffizzi Github Action's re-useable [workflow](https://github.com/marketplace/actions/create-preview-environment) being utilized to create an on-demand preview environment for this example micro-services application.
 The environment URL and Uffizzi Dashboard URL will be posted as a comment in your PR when the workflow completes.

 -New commits will update the environment.
 -Merging or Closing the PR will delete the environment.
 -The environment is set to `delete` in 1hr

-The environment is defined by [docker-compose](https://github.com/UffizziCloud/uffizzi-2-step-starter-app/blob/main/docker-compose.template.yml).
+The environment is defined by [docker-compose](https://github.com/UffizziCloud/quickstart/blob/main/docker-compose.template.yml).

 From within the Uffizzi Dashboard you can view logs and events, manage projects, manage teams, set RBAC, set SSO, and establish password protected URLs.